ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 {: api}

 You can create data volumes with customer-managed encryption programmatically by calling the `/volumes` method in the [VPC API](/apidocs/vpc/latest#create-volume){: external} as shown in the following sample request.
 Use the `encryption_key` property to specify your customer root key (CRK), shown in the example as `crn:[...key:...]`.

+Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Volume names must begin with a lowercase letter.
+Volume names must be unique across the entire VPC infrastructure.

 The following example creates a general-purpose data volume with customer-managed encryption.